reonZ/mini-tracker/README.md

 ![](./readme/minimized.webp)

-The tracker is by default minimized to only display the current combatant and the header (also footer for the GM), this allow for a very discreet tracker that can be placed in a corner of the screen.
+The tracker is by default minimized to only display the current combatant, this allow for a very discreet tracker that can be placed in a corner of the screen.

 While minimized, the user can mouse over the combatant to expand the tracker temporarily, the delay before expansion can be set (default 250ms).